ojas-chaturvedi/Digit-Recognizer/README.md

 ## Preparing images for the model

-### Here is an example of a number from the MNIST dataset:
+### Here is an example of a digit from the MNIST dataset:

 ![Example of MNIST Number](/attachments/MNIST_ex.png)